OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-11.md

 ## Luke 11:3

-> Provide us with the sustenance we need each day.
+> Give us today, our daily bread.

 ## Luke 11:4

 > And forgive us our sins,
-> for we also forgive everyone who is indebted to us.
+> for we also forgive everyone who sinned against us.
-> And lead us not into temptation.’”
+> And lead us not into temptation,
+> but deliver us from evil.’”

 ---